graphile/crystal/postgraphile/website/postgraphile/refs.md

 is the name for your reference, and then it supports the following optional parameters:

 - `to:` - the name of the GraphQL type we're referencing (required if `via:` is not present)
+- `from:` - the name of the GraphQL type we're applying the reference to when using polymorphism
 - `via:`- the route string (see below) through which we can reach the target
 - `singular` - present if this is a singular relationship
 - `plural` - indicates that the ref is plural (default).
 Not allowed if